duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_docker_and_portainer.md

     dc34165b0e39        portainer/portainer:linux-arm           ...

 This shows what containers are running on the Duckiebot.
-(The information presented is more limited than Portainer.)
+The information presented is more limited than in Portainer.

 ### A third way: `ctop`